10 years ago, I was feeling emotionally exhausted.

 Screen time leisure activities, such as watching television and Netflix, don’t really challenge us.
 We typically sit down and enter a passive, zombified state.
 This in turn can lead to boredom, apathy and depression.

-For every hour you spend in front of a screen, that’s an hour you could have spent at the beach, going for a walk in nature, working on a creative project or learning how to cook an exotic dish.
+For every hour you spend in front of a screen, that’s an hour you could have spent at the beach, going for a walk in nature, working on a creative project or learning how to cook a new dish.

 Sleep is your most important recovery mechanism.